Skip to main content

 • Data privacy and compliance

-Design Philosophy
+Design philosophy

-Reliability First
+Reliability first

 • Events are persisted before acknowledgment

-• Circuit breaker patterns to protect downstream systems
+• Circuit breakers protect downstream systems

-Operational Simplicity
+Operational simplicity

-Hook0 aims to be easy to deploy, monitor, and maintain:
+Easy to deploy, monitor, and maintain.

-• Single binary deployment with minimal dependencies
+• Single binary, minimal dependencies

-• Clear error messages and debugging information
+• Clear error messages

-• Sensible defaults with escape hatches for customization
+• Sensible defaults with escape hatches

-Developer Experience
+Developer experience

-• Clear, comprehensive API design
+• Straightforward API

-• Extensive documentation with practical examples
+• Documentation with working examples

-• Multiple SDK options
+• Multiple SDKs

 • Local development support

-Mental Models
+Mental models

 • Events are things that happened in your system